Azure/autorest.typescript/packages/typespec-ts/test/integration/generated/models/visibility/README.md

 ### Install the `@msinternal/visibility` package

-Install the ModelsVisibilityAutomatic REST client REST client library for JavaScript with `npm`:
+Install the TypeModelVisibility REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/visibility
 ```

-### Create and authenticate a `ModelsVisibilityAutomaticClient`
+### Create and authenticate a `TypeModelVisibilityClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the